geoffchisnall/geoffchisnall.github.io/_posts/2021-08-02-SweettoothINC-Writeup.md

 math: true
 image: /assets/img/thm/sweettoothinc/heading.png
 ---
+###### With this writeup I decided to not do it with screenshots but rather code snippets.
+It does look a bit messy.
+I think next time I will stick to screenshots too.

 With this challenge we had to answer some questions while getting the `user.txt` and `root.txt` flags.